HAROGIC-Technologies/gr-htra/Examples/README.md

 Acquire basic IQ data.

 **Parameter Description**
-- Native sample rate: 110 MHz to 130 MHz, step size 1 kHz
+- Native sample rate: The parameter can be set in the range of 110 MHz to 130 MHz, with a step size of 1 kHz.
-- Center frequency: determined by the device
+- Center frequency: The parameter's configurable values depend on the device's acquisition frequency band.
-- Decimation factor: must ne set to a power of 2, selectable via the dropdown menu in the module
+- Decimation factor: The decimation factor must be set to a power of 2 and is selectable via the dropdown menu in the module.
-- Reference level: -50 to +23 dBm
+- Reference level: The parameter can be set in the range of -50 to 23 dBm.

 **Usage Instructions**
 Configure the parameters as needed. then run.
 Notes: